 All rates are based two people sharing a room.

 Our rates fluctuate seasonally; please check the Rates page to see more regarding rates for different seasons.

 CHILDREN: Children under three years are free of charge.
 Children’s rates apply from 3-16 years old.
 It is also possible to add an extra bed to the room, at a fee.
 This is available for children up to the age of 11.

 PARK FEES: The snorkeling payment includes a conservation fee that goes to the Lamu Marine Conservation Trust for preserving the marine life.

 PAYMENT: All your extras and bar beverages will be put on a tab and must be settled prior to departure.
 We accept cash in Dollars, British Pounds, Kenya shillings, Euros.
 Other forms of payment: Mpesa, Visa and MasterCard.

-INCLUDED: Full board accommodation, non-motorized activities, Internet facilities, and desalinated water during meals, laundry.
+INCLUDED: Full board accommodation, non-motorized activities, WiFi, and desalinated drinking water during meals, laundry.

 EXCLUDED: All motorized boating, fishing, drinks and gratuities.

 THE LATEST ON INSTAGRAM

 HOW TO GET THERE: Either by private charter or commercial scheduled flight.
 Private charters can fly directly into the lodge airstrip.
 Private charters from Nairobi Wilson or direct from JKIA take two hours, as do flights from the Nanyuki region, Lewa or Borana.
 There are a number of commercial airlines that fly from Nairobi, Mombasa and Malindi into Lamu.